 We did not encounter groundwater within the depths explored at the site conducted during August 2017.
-To determine approximate regional groundwater levels in the area, we researched well logs available on the Oregon Water Resources Department (OWRD)3 website for wells located within Section 20, Township 2 North, Range 1 West, Willamette Meridian.
+To determine approximate regional groundwater levels in the area, we researched well logs available on the Oregon Water Resources Department (OWRD) website for wells located within Section 20, Township 2 North, Range 1 West, Willamette Meridian.
 Our review indicated that groundwater levels in the area varied with surface elevations and generally ranged from about 20 to 75 feet bgs.
 It should be noted groundwater levels vary with local topography.
 In addition, the groundwater levels reported on the OWRD logs often reflect the purpose of the well, so water well logs may only report deeper, confined groundwater, while geotechnical or environmental borings will often report any groundwater encountered, including shallow, unconfined groundwater.
-Therefore, the levels reported on the OWRD well logs referenced above are considered generally indicative of local water levels will fluctuate due to seasonal and annual variations in precipitation, changes in site utilization, or other factors.
+Therefore, the levels reported on the OWRD well logs referenced above are considered generally indicative of local water levels and may not reflect actual groundwater levels at the project site.
+We anticipate that groundwater levels will fluctuate due to seasonal and annual variations in precipitation, changes in site utilization, or other factors.
 Additionally, the on-site, native silt, lean clay, and basalt bedrock are conducive to formation of perched groundwater.
 Seasonal groundwater levels in the area of the proposed stream crossings are tied to the water level in the stream channels and should be anticipated to be near-surface during the winter months.

-3 Oregon Water Resources Department, 2017.
-Well Log Records, accessed August 2017, from OWRD web site: http://apps.wrd.state.or.us/apps/gw/well_log/.
+Oregon Water Resources Department, 2017.
+Well Log Records, accessed August 2017, from OWRD web site: http://apps.wrd.state.or.us/apps/gw/well-log/.